zsparal/api-documentation/source/orders/overview.rst

 For each order in your shop, you can create an Order via the Mollie API.
 The order will remain valid for a certain amount of time (default 28 days).

-Just as a Payment, the Order will have a ``_links.checkout`` property where you can send yourr customer send to pay for the Order.
+Just as a Payment, the Order will have a ``_links.checkout`` property where you can redirect your customer to pay for the Order.
 For each attempt to Pay, a Payment is created.
 If the customer pays for the Order, the Order will transition to the ``paid`` state (or ``authorized`` in case of pay after delivery).

-Should the initial Payment fail, the customer can try to pay again using a special link available in the Dashboard or you can create an additional :doc:`Payment on the Order via the API </reference/v2/orders-api/create-order-payment>`.
+Should the initial Payment fail, the Order remains in the ``created`` state so that your customer can try to pay again.
-During that time, the Order will remain in the ``open`` state.
+This can be done using a dedicated link available through the Dashboard which you can share with your customer, or you can create an additional :doc:`Payment on the Order via the API </reference/v2/orders-api/create-order-payment>`.

 *Pay after delivery* payment methods, such as *Klarna Pay later* and *Klarna Slice it* require the Orders API and cannot be used with the :doc:`Payments API </payments/overview>`.

 Once you ship the goods to your customer, you should inform Mollie of the shipments via the API or via the Dashboard.
-This is required for pay after delivery methods.
+This is mandatory for pay after delivery methods.
+Only shipped amounts will be settled to your account.

 How does the Orders API work?
 -----------------------------